Faiyaz42/Resume-Projects-OLD/Creative & Research Projects/OrganIC Project - Addressing North American Food Insecurity/Readme.md

 # An OrganIC remedy: Organizational Interface for Cultivation

 ***
- ## * This project was pitched at Ethical Development Hackathon 2021 and was one of the <em> selected projects sent to a group at the Government of Manitoba aiming to crowdsource solutions for food insecure communities.</em>
+ ## * This project was one of the <em> selected projects from Ethical Development Hackathon 2021 sent to a group at the Government of Manitoba aiming to crowdsource solutions for food insecure communities.</em>
 ***

 Premise: